Redesigned government website navigation at scale

 This broad category encompasses individuals with vision impairments and colour blindness.

-Defining the root cause of the problems
+Identifying the cause of the problems

 - The standard design of HTML links overlaps with letter descenders.